• >

 The more pairs of eyes you have looking around a property the better.

-If you attend a viewing alone, it is likely you will be led around by an agent who does their best to highlight the positive features of the property, not giving you the chance to look closely.
+If you attend a viewing alone, it's likely you'll be led around by an agent who does their best to highlight the positive features of the property, not giving you the chance to look closely.

-Even if you will be living alone, take a friend or relative to view the property with you as they may spot something you miss.
+Even if you'll be living alone, take a friend or relative to view the property with you as they may spot something you miss.

 If any work is required, you may either want to arrange a professional survey if you are looking to buy, or look for a rental property elsewhere.